mmenestret/jdegoes.github.io/_posts/2014-08-18-principled-typeclasses.md

 I think that making type classes abstractable and fully composable requires two things:

 1. First-class modules, which can be passed around and manipulated like values.
 2. Probably named instances (which, for example, Purescript and Idris already support!).
-Named instances aren't necessary for instance selection, but they would be helpful when wanting a concise way of referring to a specific module.
+Named instances aren't necessary for instance selection, but they would be helpful as a concise way of referring to a specific "module".

 Obviously, in languages that don't have type classes, the emulated type classes are ordinary values and can be abstracted and composed like other values.